 Chronologically next is the Mayer big 4-dial, more than nineteen feet high.
 The blueprint is dated June 27, 1912.
 This document and the next two were in files at the SDOT street use permit desk as of 2009.
 This plan was apparently made for the installation of B. L. Gates’ clock at 1326 2nd Avenue.
 It was kept on file for other clocks of the same design.
 Another was installed in Tacoma and moved to Cicero, New York at the Penn-Cann Mall.
 The mall has been turned into a large auto dealership called Drivers Village.

 Dated March 13, 1913, the blueprints for a smaller four dial Joseph Mayer designed clock are also on file at SDOT.
-This generally matches the design of Ben Bridge and other clocks, although Bridge’s clock was installed later in 1928.

 The last blueprints were also designed by Joseph Mayer, a two dial clock dated March 29, 1913.
 Mayer designed a large number of two dials, though they changed slowly over time.